HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 (For User Mode binaries only)

-* Hash (Best for any files, specially unsigned files)
+* Hash (Best for any files, especially unsigned files)

 * FilePublisher (Best for Signed files)